Qt1980/reading-notes/README.md

 Here's a quote from one of Tech Leaders I look at to find motivation and inspiration

-      - “It’s fine to celebrate success but it is more important to heed the lessons of failure.”- Bill Gates, Co-founder of Microsoft
+      - "It's fine to celebrate success but it is more important to heed the lessons of failure."
+Bill Gates, Co-founder of Microsoft

 *201* TABLE OF CONTENTS